SELab-2/OSOC-3/files/sysadmin_guide.md

 FLUSH PRIVILEGES;
 ```

-Afther executing these you shoud be able to login as the backen user.
+After executing these you shoud be able to login as the backend user.

 ```shell
 [admin] $ mariadb -u backend -p